-Dr. Rozel has been working in emergency mental health for over 25 years and has been the medical director of the re:solve Crisis Network since 2010.
-He is the President-Elect of the American Association for Emergency Psychiatry, the leading national organization dedicated to the improvement of compassionate, evidence based care for people with psychiatric emergencies.
-As the medical director of resolve Crisis Services, he leads a team of 150 crisis professionals who deliver over 130,000 services every year to the residents of Allegheny County through phone, mobile, walk-in and overnight programs delivered through a person centered, recovery oriented model.
+Dr. Rozel has been working in emergency mental health since 1990 and has been the medical director of resolve Crisis Services of UPMC Western Psychiatric Hospital since 2010.
+He is a Past President of the American Association for Emergency Psychiatry, the leading national organization dedicated to the improvement of compassionate, evidence-based care for people with psychiatric emergencies.
+As the medical director of resolve Crisis Services, he leads a team of more than 100 crisis professionals who deliver 125,000 services every year to the residents of Allegheny County through phone, text, mobile, walk-in and overnight programs delivered through a person centered, recovery-oriented model.

-Dr. Rozel works with programs and teams across UPMC on a number of projects related to violence and threat management, staff injury prevention, and firearm safety.
-He is board certified in general, child and forensic psychiatry.
-Dr. Rozel earned a Bachelor’s degree in Biomedical Ethics and his MD at Brown University.
+Dr. Rozel trains and consults with teams across UPMC and the country on projects related to violence and threat management, staff injury prevention, firearm injury prevention, and crisis and emergency psychiatry.
+He is board certified in general, child, and forensic psychiatry.
+Dr. Rozel earned a bachelor’s in Biomedical Ethics and an MD at Brown University.
 He received a Master of Studies in Law from the University of Pittsburgh.
 He completed his general psychiatry residency and child and forensic psychiatry fellowships at Western Psychiatric Institute and Clinic of UPMC.